upmaru/memovee-tama/router/classify.md

     When was it released?
   </user-query>
   <routing>
-    media-detail
+    movie-detail
   </routing>
   <reasoning>
     "it" refers to *Titanic* from context.
-The query seeks a specific fact about that movie, so the correct class is "media-detail".
+The query seeks a specific fact about that movie, so the correct class is "movie-detail".
   </reasoning>
 </case>